-This was very unfortunate indeed, as it was set to be the busiest Christmas ever for the fat jolly man, and now four of his best toy makers were unable to work.
+This was very unfortunate indeed, as it was set to be the busiest Christmas ever for the fat jolly man and now four of his best toy makers were unable to work.

-His Mother-in-law wasn’t exactly the easiest person in the world to get along with, and with Christmas fast approaching, he just didn’t have time to be bothered with family matters, especially when it came to Mrs Claus’s Mother.
+His Mother-in-law wasn’t exactly the easiest person in the world to get along with and with Christmas fast approaching, he just didn’t have time to be bothered with family matters, especially when it came to Mrs Claus’s Mother.

 Next, when Santa started to load the sleigh, one of the floorboards cracked, the toy bag fell to the ground and all the toys were scattered.

 When he went to the cupboard, he discovered that the elves had drank all the cider and hidden the liquor.
-In his frustration, he accidentally dropped the cider jug, and it broke into hundreds of little glass pieces all over the kitchen floor.
+In his frustration, he accidentally dropped the cider jug and it broke into hundreds of little glass pieces all over the kitchen floor.

-Just then, the doorbell rang, and a truly irritated Santa marched to the door, and yanked it open.
+Just then, the doorbell rang and a truly irritated Santa marched to the door and yanked it open.

-The angel said very cheerfully, ‘Merry Christmas, Santa.
+The angel said very cheerfully, “Merry Christmas, Santa.
 Isn’t this a lovely day?
 I have a beautiful tree for you.
-Where would you like me to stick it?’
+Where would you like me to stick it?”

 And so, that’s how the tradition of the little angel on top of the Christmas tree began.